zoncaesaradmin/golang-service-skeleton/conf/README.md

 export SERVICE_HOME="/path/to/katharos"
 export SERVER_PORT=9090
 export LOG_LEVEL=debug
-./bin/component
+./bin/service
 ```

 ## Development Workflow

 ### For Local Development:
 1. Set `SERVICE_HOME` environment variable to repository root
-2. Use `make run-local` to automatically set SERVICE_HOME and run component
+2. Use `make run-local` to automatically set SERVICE_HOME and run service
 3. Modify `conf/config.yaml` as needed for development
 4. All changes are tracked in git